 - Solo Traveller

 - Limited luggage (especially hand luggage at a minimum)

 - A member of the airline’s frequent flier programme

 - Travelling to slightly offbeat destinations

 - Travelling in a low or shoulder season

 Let’s look at these points a bit more in-depth…

 Your chances of a free business class upgrade diminish with the size of your group.
 If you have kids in tow, you can forget it.
 Travelling in a group of 10?
-Don’t even think about getting excited for an upgrade!
+Don’t even think about getting excited about an upgrade!

 The reason airlines offer business class seats to solo travellers is simple.
 It means they can fill the existing empty seats without having to disrupt the full-paying passengers.
 Bumping up a couple or group is difficult, the odds of getting two or more business class seats next to each other is slim to nil.
 Take into account that full paying customers will have their seat preferences in the system first, and you will see how there will only be a patchwork of empty seats.